NVIDIA-Omniverse/ANARI-USD/README.md

 - Set `usd::serialize.location` string to the output location on disk, `usd::serialize.outputBinary` bool for binary or text output.
 These parameters are **immutable** (after first `anariCommit`).
 - Alternatively, `usd::serialize.location` will also try the `ANARI_USD_SERIALIZE_LOCATION` environment variable.
 If neither are specified, it will default to `"./"` and emit a warning.
 - Parameter `usd::serialize.hostName` has to be used to specify the server name (if Omniverse support is available) and optional port for Omniverse connections.
 This parameter is **immutable**.
 - Use `usd::time` to set a global timestep for USD output.
-All parameters and references from parent to child ANARI objects will be converted into USD for this particular global timestep, except for selected "timed objects" (see below).
+All parameters and references from parent to child ANARI objects will be converted into USD for this particular global timestep, with the optional exception of "timed objects" (see below).
 The value of this parameter can be changed at any time, but make sure to call `anariCommit` on the device after setting it.

 Specific ANARI scene object parameters (World, Instancer, Group, Surface, Geometry, Volume, Spatialfield, Material, Sampler, Light):
 - Each ANARI scene object has a `name` parameter as scenegraph identifier (over time).
 Upon setting this name, a formatted version is stored in the `usd::name` property (with corresponding `.size` as uint64).
-After `anariCommit` (or `anariRenderFrame`, depending on the `usd::writeAtCommit` device parameter) its full USD primpath can be retrieved with `usd::primPath` (with corresponding `.size` as uint64).
+After `anariRenderFrame` (or, if the `usd::writeAtCommit` device parameter is enabled, after `anariCommit` for some objects), its full USD primpath can be retrieved by querying the `usd::primPath` property (with corresponding `.size` as uint64).
 - Changes to data are **actually saved to USD output** when `anariRenderFrame()` is called.
 - If ANARI objects of a certain `name` are not referenced from within any committed timestep, their internal data is only cleaned up when calling `anariDeviceSetParam(d, "usd::garbageCollect", ANARI_VOID_POINTER, 0)`.
 This is adviced after every `anariRenderFrame()` or a subfrequency thereof.

 Specific ANARI timed object parameters (Geometry, Material, Spatialfield, Sampler):
 - A `usd::time` parameter to define the time at which `commit()` will add the data to the scenegraph object indicated by `usd::name`, regardless of the global timestep set for the ANARIDevice object.
 The effect of setting this parameter is that the parent objects referencing these "timed objects" will keep a USD-based time-mapping per global timestep.
-This way, a child reference defined at a particular global timestep will point to the data output of the child object at its `usd::time`.
+This way, a child reference defined at a particular global timestep will point to the data output of the child object at its `usd::time`, thereby avoiding data duplication.
 This parameter is applied like any other parameter during `anariCommit`.

 ### Advanced parameters #
 ANARIDevice object parameters: